With cell service crippled, Puerto Ricans look skyward for a signal

-SAN JUAN, Puerto Rico (Reuters) - On a busy highway bridge over San Juan Bay in Puerto Rico on Wednesday, cars pulled to the side of the road.
+SAN JUAN, Puerto Rico, Sept 28 (Reuters) - On a busy highway bridge over San Juan Bay in Puerto Rico on Wednesday, cars pulled to the side of the road.
 Their occupants emerged clutching cellphones in search of one of the rarest finds on the island: a working mobile network.

 A week after Hurricane Maria came ashore as the most powerful storm to hit Puerto Rico in nearly 90 years, knocking out its electric grid, 90.9 percent of cell phone sites on the island remain out of commission, according to the U.S. Federal Communications Commission.